Foundation / Corporation

 Best Friends Animal Society - The Rachael Ray Foundation

 Grants of up to $50,000 and grants of up to $60,000 to USA animal welfare organizations, shelters, and rescue groups to save the lives of animals.
-Applicants must complete required registrations several weeks prior to the application deadline.
+Applicants must obtain membership in the funding source's network prior to applying.
 Funding is intended to reduce the number of cats and dogs killed in American shelters.
-In addition, the Rachael Ray No-Kill Excellence Grant helps sustain organizations in no-kill communities.
+In addition, funds may support innovative animal shelter operations and placement for hard-to-place pets.

-For a full list of regional priorities, see the URL for Full Text below.
+For examples of previous funded Save Them All grants that reduced lifesaving gaps, see the URL for Full Text below.

 The Rachael Ray No-Kill Excellence Grants

-The Rachael Ray No-Kill Excellence Grants fund projects that help no-kill organizations maintain their lifesaving while also assisting other organizations in their community reach the 90% threshold.
+The Rachael Ray No-Kill Excellence Grants fund projects that help no-kill organizations maintain their lifesaving and/or assist other organizations in their community reach the 90% threshold.
 These grants celebrate groups that are leading the movement through innovative partnerships, mentorships, and progressive collaborations within their community.

 Funded projects are anticipated to be related, but not exclusive, to: